USFWC Board and Staff

 Communications Coordinator

-Raquel Victoria Navarro (she/ella) coordinates communications, social media management, strategic storytelling and language justice work at the USFWC.
-As a freelance news writer, she has covered labor rights struggles, international feminist movements and law enforcement policy since 2018.
-Some passions that align with her work include uplifting immigrant-owned worker cooperatives as a means to build community wealth and autonomy and combating U.S. imperialism and neoliberal economic policies in Central America that have catalyzed the displacement of her family and so many more in the region.
-In college, Raquel was an active member of the North American Students of Cooperation (NASCO) and worked with the Sustainable Economies Law Center (SELC) to develop a community land trust launch guide and translate cooperative legal resources.
-She is now the Spanish-speaking host of ROC USA’s Ownership Matters Podcast and a community owner of the East Bay Permanent Real Estate Cooperative (EBPREC).
+Raquel Victoria Navarro (she/they) coordinates communications, social media, storytelling and language justice work at the USFWC.
+Before this, they were a freelance news writer covering labor rights struggles, international feminist movements and law enforcement regulation policy.
+Raquel hopes to uplift immigrant-owned worker cooperatives as a tool to build wealth and autonomy for refugee families displaced by U.S. imperialist and neoliberal economic policies.
+They are an alum of the North American Students of Cooperation (NASCO), Unites Students Against Sweatshops (USAS) and worked with the Sustainable Economies Law Center (SELC) to develop a community land trust launch guide and translate cooperative legal resources.
 On the weekends you can find Raquel at the skate park or improving her fashion design and sewing skills.
 She holds a B.S. in Sustainable Agriculture & Food Systems and a minor certificate in Spanish from UC Davis.

-May Pérez - may [at] usworker [dot] coop
+May Pojoy Pérez - may [at] usworker [dot] coop

 Membership and Benefits Coordinator